kierkegaardsfire/research-notebook-hi434/_posts/2026-02-08-research-notebook-c.md

 </div>

+<h3 class="trinity-section-heading">Note</h3>

 <div class="trinity-para">
 <span class="trinity-para-marker"><span class="pilcrow">¶</span> <a href="#p10">10</a></span>
 <a class="trinity-comment-link" href="#">Leave a comment on paragraph 10</a>
 <span class="trinity-comment-count">0</span>
-<span class="trinity-para-text"><strong>Note.</strong> In a previous seminar, some of my peers brought up the idea of the "Violence of the Archive," a concept they had learned about from previous classes and with which I was unfamiliar.
+<span class="trinity-para-text">In a previous seminar, some of my peers brought up the idea of the "Violence of the Archive," a concept they had learned about from previous classes and with which I was unfamiliar.
 This unit's discussion of archival theory and the power of data and archives caused me to recall this passing mention.
 Finding a short article on the phrase in <em>English Language Notes</em>, I was led down a fascinating JSTOR rabbit hole on archival theory and the philosophy of language.</span>
 </div>